An official website of the United States government

 History

-Serving as the DoD’s Human Space Flight Support Office, Det.
-3 is in its 62nd year supporting NASA.
-It was chartered in 1959 by the Secretary of Defense as the Department of Defense Mercury Support (DDMS) established for project Mercury.
-Later in 1963, DDMS transitioned to become the DoD Manned Space Flight Support Office to support Project Gemini.
-Its expressed purpose is to provide DoD support to our nation's human space flight programs . . . putting people into space and returning them safely to Earth.
+Det.
+3 was chartered by the Secretary of Defense in 1959 as the DoD Mercury Support (DDMS) for Project Mercury.
+DDMS transitioned to the DoD Manned Space Flight Support Office to support Project Gemini in 1963.
+Its expressed purpose is to provide DoD support to our nation’s human space flight programs, putting people into space and returning them safely to Earth.

 Today, Det.
 3 still actively supports Soyuz missions, including the recent Soyuz MS-16 landing in October of 2020, ensuring the safe return of U.S. astronaut, Christopher Cassidy.